RUB-EP1/ExercisesDataAnalysisWS2425/exercises/setup.md

 >     using FourVectors
 > end
 > ```
+>
 > </details>
 You are now ready to start coding on your local device with Julia, but an important step is still missing...

 ## Setup git

-As a researcher, it is important to collaborate and make your code publically available.
+As a researcher, it is important to collaborate and make your code publicly available.
 To do that, we will use github as platform to store and share code; this includes handing in your exercises.

 > [!TIP]
-> You can find tutorials on git [here](https://git-scm.com/docs/gittutorial), on github [here](https://docs.github.com/en), or by searching for `git tutorial` with your favourite search engine.
+> You can find tutorials on git [here](https://git-scm.com/docs/gittutorial), on github [here](https://docs.github.com/en), or by searching for `git tutorial` with your favorite search engine.

+We proceed with the terminal.

 > [!NOTE]
 > Exit Pluto by pressing <Ctrl+C>, then exit julia by pressing <Ctrl+D>.
 >
 > Go to github.com and create an account if you don't already have one. <br>
 > Create a new repository called `DataAnalysisWS2425`.
 >
 > In the terminal, navigate to the `DataAnalysisWS2425` directory that Julia created.<br>
 > Call `git init`.<br>
 > If you get a hint message from git, you can follow it: